 With a career spanning digital journalism, content marketing, product management, and UX design, Mark uses multiple perspectives to elevate the voice of users and unite cross-functional teams around customer experience, human-centered design, and product innovation strategy.
 At Kelton, in addition to leading our multi-disciplinary innovation and experience design teams, he can frequently be found moderating UX tests, focus groups, ethnographies, design sprints, and innovation workshops.

 He began his career in Washington D.C. as an editor at The Atlantic’s government and defense division, where he helped launch new digital media brands and covered innovation, technology, and management during the Obama administration.
 Later, he led digital at Bloomberg, where he launched the company’s first content marketing team and oversaw brand, product, and UX design strategy at Bloomberg Government.
 His work as a journalist has appeared in The Atlantic, Bloomberg Government, Bloomberg Philanthropies, National Journal, Government Executive, Nextgov, Defense One, and The Des Moines Register.

-Mark earned his Master’s in Human-Computer Interaction (HCI) from Carnegie Mellon University’s School of Computer Science.
-There, he studied product management and service design–with a focus on human-robot interaction and mobile health.
-While at Carnegie Mellon, he led a research team at Samsung Electronics tasked with reimagining the future of in-home automation and prototyping Samsung’s next generation robotic vacuum cleaner.
+After leaving media, Mark earned his Master’s in Human-Computer Interaction (HCI) from Carnegie Mellon University’s School of Computer Science.
+There, he studied product management and service design – with a focus on human-robot interaction, VR research, and mobile health.
+While at Carnegie Mellon, he led a product design team working with Samsung Electronics to reimagine the future of IoT and in-home robotics – prototyping Samsung’s next generation of robotic cleaning devices.

 3 Types of Participant Observation to Get You Out of the Backroom and Onto the Frontlines